 - 2 teaspoons water, r more as needed to adjust dough o

-Whisk, measure and sift the oat flour, whole cane sugar, cinnamon, baking powder and salt together into a medium mixing bowl.
+Whisk, measure and sift the oat flour, whole cane sugar, cinnamon, baking soda, and salt together into a medium mixing bowl.